 Skip to content

-How Much Does It Cost to Run Level 2 EV Charger?
+How Much Does It Cost to Run a Level 2 EV Charger?

 A Level 2 charger is a big load while it runs, but you only pay for the energy your car actually needs — set by how far you drive.
 At the US-average rate of 16.5¢/kWh, running a Level 2 EV charger costs about $144.36/month ($1,732.38/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.